cometbft/cometbft/spec/p2p/reactor/README.md

 Reactor is the generic name for a component that employs the p2p communication layer.

-The main source of documentation for a reactor is the [`Reactor`](../../../p2p/base_reactor.go) interface.
+A component has to implement the [`Reactor`][reactor-interface] interface in order to use communication services provided by the p2p layer.
-In order to use communication services provided by the p2p layer, a component has to implement the p2p's package `Reactor` interface.
+This interface is currently the main source of documentation for a reactor.

-The goal of this document is to complement the existing documentation by specifying the behaviour of the p2p when interacting with a reactor.
+The goal of this document is to specify the behaviour of the p2p communication layer when interacting with a reactor.
-So while the `Reactor` interface defines the methods invoked and determines what the p2p layer expects from a reactor, this documentation focuses on the behaviour that a reactor implementation should expect from the p2p layer.
+So while the [`Reactor`][reactor-interface] interface declares the methods invoked and determines what the p2p layer expects from a reactor, this documentation focuses on the behaviour that a reactor implementation should expect from the p2p layer.

 > This is a work in progress, tracked by [issue #599](https://github.com/cometbft/cometbft/issues/599).